aaronsnoswell/mdp-extras/README.md

 This utility library aims to provide a flexible way to specify MDP components such that they can be used in IRL applications.

+## Changelog

+### Version `0.0.3`

+Resolves a circular dependency issue that prevented the library from impoting correctly on Python 3.6 (and possibly Pyhton 3.7).

 ## Installation

 This package is not distributed on PyPI - you'll have to install from source.